Adya-Prasad/AI-Document-Assistant-with-RAG/README.md

 ## Quickstart

 ### 1) Requirements
-- Python 3.10+
-- Ollama installed and running (ensure the background service/daemon is active)
+> Ollama installed and running (ensure the background service/daemon is active)

 ### 2) Clone and install
 ```bash